Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 If you want to get a feel for the city and see the main sights, 3-4 days is a good place to start.
 If you did want to spend a little more time, you could easily find plenty to do for a week or more.

-With so many choices, figuring out where to stay in Paris can be totally overwhelming!
+With so many choices, figuring out where to stay in Paris can be a little tricky!
 We hope this list gives you a good starting point as you plan where to stay in Paris with kids and helps make your trip a little easier to map out.